diaspora-project/diaspora-project.github.io/README.md

+# Diaspora project

-# Diaspora: Resilience-enabling services for science from HPC to edge
+## Resilience-enabling services for science from HPC to edge

 An **AI-guided simulation campaign** that engages computers at multiple sites to evaluate many small molecules for use against a new pathogen.
 A **real-time data analysis pipeline** that processes data from a scientific instrument so as to enable experimental steering.
 A **multi-messenger astronomy application** that integrates data from observational and simulation sites to detect and respond rapidly to rare astronomical events.
 Each of these mission-critical applications depends on distributed computation for its success and is thus easily subject to disruptions due to  failures, disruptions, and other anomalies.